 Abstract: This paper provides evidence from the US and Denmark that managers with a business degree (“business managers”) reduce their employees’ wages.
 Within five years of the appointment of a business manager, wages decline by 6% and the labor share by 5 percentage points in the US, and by 3% and 3 percentage points in Denmark.
 Firms appointing business managers are not on differential trends and do not enjoy higher output, investment, or employment growth thereafter.
 Using manager retirements and deaths and an IV strategy based on the diffusion of the practice of appointing business managers within industry, region and size quartile cells, we provide additional evidence that these are causal effects.
 We establish that the proximate cause of these (relative) wage effects are changes in rent-sharing practices following the appointment of business managers.
 Exploiting exogenous export demand shocks, we show that non-business managers share profits with their workers, whereas business managers do not.
 But consistent with our first set of results, these business managers show no greater ability to increase sales or profits in response to exporting opportunities.
 Finally, we use the influence of role models on college major choice to instrument for the decision to enroll in a business degree in Denmark and show that our estimates correspond to causal effects of practices and values acquired in business education—rather than the differential selection into business education of individuals unlikely to share rents with workers.

-Abstract: This paper shows that some managers systematically pay higher wages to their workers, and firms headed by these managers are targets of M&As.
-We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011 to identify manager-specific wage premiums from both worker and manager movements across firms.
-We find that the identity of managers does matter for wages, and variation in manager-specific wage premiums accounts for a significant part of between-firm wage inequality.
-Firms with high wage premiums due to generous managers are more likely to be acquired, and experience higher manager turnover and larger wage declines after acquisitions.
-Manager-specific wage premiums are not correlated with productivity and other firm policies, and seem to stem from managers' traits and fairness views that are shaped by their personal experiences.
-Our results suggest that the market for corporate control selects managers who pay lower wages and redistributes wealth from workers to shareholders.
+Abstract: This paper studies how managers affect worker wages and wage inequality.
+We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011 to identify manager-specific wage premiums from worker and manager movements across firms.
+We document four findings.
+First, leveraging manager movements across firms and exogenous manager turnovers such as retirements and sudden deaths, we show that the identity of managers does matter for wages, and that manager-specific wage premiums are transferrable across firms.
+Second, variation in manager-specific wage premiums accounts for 34% of the between-firm wage inequality.
+Third, managers who pay higher wages are more likely to be replaced in the managerial labor market.
+In particular, mergers and acquisitions target high-paying managers and reduce wage premiums at their firms.
+Finally, the manager-specific component of firm wage premia is not correlated with firm productivity and seems to stem from managers’ traits and fairness views.
+Our results highlight the role of managers in understanding between-firm wage inequality and suggest that the managerial labor market tends to select low-paying managers and redistribute wealth from workers to shareholders.

 Abstract: We study the shifts in U.S. firms’ workforce composition and organization associated with the use of AI technologies.
 To do so, we leverage a unique combination of worker resume and job postings datasets to measure firm-level AI investments and workforce composition variables, such as educational attainment, specialization, and hierarchy.
 We document that firms with higher initial shares of highly educated workers and STEM workers invest more in AI.
 As firms invest in AI, they tend to transition to more educated workforces, with higher shares of workers with undergraduate and graduate degrees, and more specialization in STEM fields and IT and analysis skills.
 Furthermore, AI investments are associated with a flattening of the firms’ hierarchical structure, with significant increases in the share of workers at the junior level and decreases in shares of workers in middle-management and senior roles.
 Overall, our results highlight that adoption of AI technologies are associated with significant reorganization of firms’ workforces.